Courseiva

 Correct answer & explanation

-The S3 bucket policy includes a `Principal: "*"` statement that grants public access to the bucket.
-Combined with an `Effect: Allow` and `Action: s3:GetObject`, this permits any unauthenticated user on the internet to read objects in the bucket.
-This is the primary risk because it exposes sensitive data to anyone without requiring AWS credentials or any form of authentication.
+The cloud storage bucket policy grants public read access to the bucket.
+This permits any unauthenticated user on the internet to read objects in the bucket, exposing sensitive data without requiring credentials.

 Answer analysis